Alessi Bakery

 Alessi Bakery is a historic bakery and restaurant in Tampa, Florida.
-Offering desserts, sandwiches, soups, and breads, the family operated bakery has been in business for more than 100 years.
 It was founded in 1912 by Nicolo Alessi.
 The business is incorporated as Phil's Cake Box Bakeries.
-Take-out, dine-in and catering are offered.
+Take-out, dine-in, and catering are offered, with food including desserts, sandwiches, soups, and breads.
 The bakery also sells wholesale and opened a $20 million 100,000-square-foot bakery plant off Waters Avenue in Town ’N Country, Florida in 2008.

 In 2012 the bakery filed for bankruptcy.
 It remains open.

 In May 2018, the long-time owner of Alessi Bakery, Phil Alessi, died.
-He had inherited the business from his father, John Alessi, and had an instrumental role in the company's expansion, opening a 100,000 sq.ft. facility in Northwest Tampa to sell their products nationally.
+He had inherited the business from his father, John Alessi, and was responsible for the company's expansion, opening a 100,000 sq.ft. facility in Northwest Tampa, in order to sell their products nationally.